Lab 01 — Getting Started: Repositories, Environments, and First Tools

 G.0 Introduction

 Testing is part of the deliverable.
-These tests demonstrate that your mock generator is reliable and predictable.
+These mini-tests demonstrate that your mock generator behaves correctly, handles errors predictably, and produces valid append-only event logs.

 G.1 Required tests